Parking7907/skeleton/README.md

 Try to solve __DACON Challenge__ : https://dacon.io/competitions/official/235701/overview/description/
 Datas would be available on DACON Challenge, if you sign in and participate in that challenge

-### To run the code, there should be data, pretrained models, detectors weight
+### To run the code, there should be test data, pretrained models, detectors weight
 (1) Test data should be available on DACON Challenge above(on Data tab, it should be at skeleton/data/Dacon/train_imgs/~)
 (2) For Alphapose, pretrained models should be at skeleton/pretrained_models/ :
 Available at https://github.com/MVIG-SJTU/AlphaPose/blob/master/docs/MODEL_ZOO.md